 The action also seeks compensation for Associates in Ontario (called the “Professional Allowance Class”) for losses claimed to have been suffered by them because Shoppers has not paid professional allowances that it allegedly received on behalf of the Professional Allowance Class.

 As part of the certification order, the Court appointed Giovanni Spina, John Spina Drugs Ltd., Romeo Vandenburg and Romeo Vandenburg Drugs Ltd. as the representative plaintiffs on behalf these two classes of Associates.
 A representative plaintiff is the person who prosecutes the case on behalf of the class, and provides instruction to the lawyers for the class.

-Shoppers denies all the claims made against it.
+Shoppers has delivered a statement of defence and denies all the claims made against it.
 By certifying this action as a class proceeding, the court has not decided if any of the plaintiffs’ allegations are true.
 The plaintiffs will be required to prove their claims at a trial.